B.One Digital Office

 Much of my process & work has been omitted in order to comply with my NDA However, I would love to share more of my involvement behind the scenes - please reach out to hear about it!

-Within B.One, the B.Work workspace let employees handlework, documents entirely on digital environment; Support users at all levels of management to monitor work anytime
+Within B.One, one of the main functionalities is to let employees handlework, documents entirely on digital environment, supporting users at all levels of management to monitor work anytime.

 Here, to process a task, its document travels through a four‑stage policy pipeline: